Kingdom of Niumi: Early history

 In early history, a substantial salt trade began with the interior.
 The rulers of the towns of Siin and Saalum gained great wealth from this trade.
 The kingdom also possessed large numbers of canoes for trade with the interior and the transport of warriors.
 Early Mandinka states, such as Niumi, were expected to pay tribute to the nearby Serer and Wolof states.
 The next clan that settled in Niumi was a warrior family from Kaabu in the south, with the surname ‘Maane’.
 The Maane had conquered indigenous people on the south bank of the Gambia River, and settled at the town of Brufut.
 However, some travelled across the river, likely to help the Jamme fight off Serer and Wolof aggressors.
 The Maane shared the kingship with the Jamme and founded towns of Kanuma and Bunyadu.

 Finally, the third major clan arrived, called the ‘Sonko’.
 The origin of the Sonko is unclear.
 One account says they were Mandinka warriors led by Amari Sonko, another that they were related to the Sonko Yabu clan who lived on the south bank in the middle of the Gambia River, and another that they were originally Fula and descended from Koli Tenguella.
+The latter tradition is likely a later invention to bolster the legitimacy of Sonko kings of Niumi.
 At first, the Sonko settled on the borders of Siin and Saalum and collected taxes for the Serer and Wolof rulers, but they later decided to help the Jamme and Maane in their struggle.
 They founded the towns of Berending and Jifet.
 The family at Jifet later split to Essau and Sika.
+This consolidation of power by the three royal clans was likely complete by the beginning of the 16th century.

 The seven towns of the three major clans then shared the rulership of Niumi in rotation.
 David P. Gamble establishes this as follows: